cirosantilli/cirosantilli.github.io/x86-paging.md

 Once the page tables have been set up by the OS, the address translation between linear and physical addresses is done *by the hardware*.

-The reason for this is that memory access is a very frequent operation, and memory translation has to be done on every memory accesses, so it would be too slow to do it via software.

 When the OS wants to activate process 1, it sets the `cr3` to `P1T`, the start of the table for process one.